SuperLimitBreak/display-trigger/README.md

 3 core components. `trigger` -> `server` -> `display`

-* `trigger`
+* `triggerWeb`
     * loads and `eventMap` of json payloads.
 Each payload can be _triggered_ with either UI interaction, Midi event or joystick (currently unimplemented)
     * A json payload contains a list of commands and destinations
         * e.g. A command to start 'hello.mp4' on a projector and start a dmx light sequence called 'hello' at the same time.
-    * Implementations
-        * `triggerWeb`
+    * Web implementation
             * UI buttons - Can be used on a tablet
             * Midi - Cubase can trigger events at points in a live set
-        * ~~triggerPython~~ (deprecated)
-            * The inital implementation was in Python.
-This used pygame for midi input and had an autoreconnecting tcp socket.
-            * This has been superceeded by `triggerWeb` but may still be useful for other use cases.
-* `server`
+* `server2`
     * webserver
     	* Serves `triggerWeb`, `display`, event video/audio assets, `eventMap`s
     * `subscription_server`
         * clients can be plain TCP or Websocket based.
-        * Echos a recived json `eventMap` payload to clients that are _subscribed_  to a deviceid.
+        * Echos a received json `eventMap` payload to clients that are _subscribed_  to a deviceid.
         * e.g. start 'hello.mp4' on deviceid=main and start light sequence 'hello' on deviceid deviceid=lights
 * `display`
-    * A html5 client initialised with a deviceid that connents via a websocket to `subscription_server`.
+    * A html5 client initialised with a deviceid that connects via a websocket to `subscription_server`.
-    * When an `eventMap` payload is recived it displays the relevent assets or runs the requested function.
+    * When an `eventMap` payload is received it displays the relevant assets or runs the requested function.

 Example `eventMap`